 This pescatarian meal prep guide will help you do it!

 How to Pescatarian Meal Prep

-Curious about how to pescatarian meal prep?
-It’s easier than you might think!
+Curious about how to do pescatarian meal prep?
+It's easier than you might think!
 Here are some steps to get it done.

 Plan Out Your Meals Ahead of Time & Write It Down

 Decide what your meals are going to be and actually write it down like a menu.
 The process of actually doing this gives you something tangible to start with and will inspire you to make it happen.
-A good plan lets you starting gathering and shopping for ingredients and gives you a place to start.
+A good plan lets you start gathering and shopping for ingredients and gives you a place to start.